-- At Fountainhall PS a PE specialist visits the school twice a week to teach all pupils, therefore providing the required 2 hours of PE a week. - Children are expected to wear appropriate clothing (See P21)
+At St Margaret's PS a PE specialist visits the school weekly to teach all pupils.
+Class teachers ensure that a further hour of PE is taught so every child has the expected 2 hours of PE a week.

+Children are expected to wear appropriate clothing (See uniform)

+Primary 5

+pupils have a

+6 week block

+of swimming

+lessons at

+Galashiels Pool.